 Employment of people with disabilities

 Suzuki strives to create a working environment where people with disabilities can continue to work at ease.
-We appoint a specialist in charge of employing people with disabilities, as well as a psychiatric social worker in the Human Resources Department to provide individual consultations periodically and also assign a vocational life consultant for persons with disabilities to each workplace to care for their problems.
+We appoint a specialist in charge of employing people with disabilities, as well as a psychiatric social worker in the Human Capital Division to provide individual consultations periodically and also assign a vocational life consultant for persons with disabilities to each workplace to care for their problems.

 [Summary of Suzuki Support]